 There are a few Dash Cams (labeled with C suffix) are coming with Capacitor instead of Battery.
 Capacitors can condition and backup the power for a short time.
 These types of Dash Cams are only good where you have an uninterrupted power supply and high-temperature places that cause battery explosion.

 This is going to be an essential feature while you are presenting your videos as a legal evidence to prove the history of an accident.
-By default, most cameras are able to record time and date.
-Before you start recording first time, please set your local date and time properly and make sure time stamp is inserting into your video footage.
+By default, most cameras can record time and date.
+Before you start recording the first time, please set your local date and time properly and make sure time stamp is inserting into your video footage.
 Once you activate time stamp, you will be able to see date and time on your dash cam display and video footage.

 Dash Cams with built-in GPS Module can record GPS data along with the video clips.
 This will help you to get legal proof of incident with vehicle location, speed, and route in addition to the timestamp.
 Built in GPS cameras are expensive than normal dash cams and KDLINKS Dash Cam is offering 1920 X 1080 recording resolution with GPS with bit higher price.